stlartworks/stlartworks.github.io/apply.md

 Young creatives (14 - 19 years old) in the St. Louis metro area can earn a stipend through paid apprenticeships in the arts.

-APPLICATIONS OPEN ON Jan.
-31, 2016 to be a part of the summer 2016 project teams!
+APPLICATIONS CLOSE ON APRIL 1, 2016 to be a part of the summer 2016 project teams!